The Alignment Desk

 The Alignment Desk is a structured writing programme for people in Cambridge with existing exposure to AI safety who want to produce and publish serious work.

-Every Saturday starting 6 February 2025 and running for the duration of Lent term, a small cohort meets at the Meridian Office.
+A small cohort meets weekly at the Meridian Office.
 Participants work on their own projects, set weekly goals, and hold each other accountable.
-Each participant is expected to publish four pieces of work over the term.
+Each participant is expected to publish three pieces during term, with an optional fourth post-Lent.

 Writing forces you to confront gaps in your understanding that remain hidden when you are just reading or thinking.
 It is also how people in this community come to know your work.